Faculty advisor assignments can be found on WINGS. When logging into WINGS look at the Student

 Faculty will either work with you directly or refer you to another

-profession who is better trained or equipped to work with your situation.
-It is important that students keep in touch
+trusted professional who is better trained or equipped to work with your situation.
+It is important students keep in touch

-situations can be handled early (when they are smaller issues) than after
+situations can be handled early (when they are smaller issues) rather than after

 situations have become overwhelming.